-When I started this project, I didn;t want it to be a nostalgia trip.
-My intention has always been to documnet a very specific experience in skateboarding and use that experience to explore the nature of the culture, aesthetics, and technical aspects of skateboarding.
-I was hopingit would have relevance beyond “rmeber when”, and resonate outside a the “skating was so much better when i started...” demographic.
+When I started this project, I didn't want it to be a nostalgia trip.
+My intention has always been to document a very specific experience in skateboarding and use that experience to explore the nature of the culture and aesthetics of skateboarding.
+I was hoping it would have relevance beyond “remember when”, and resonate outside the “skating was so much better when I started...” demographic.

 The autobiographical segments I have written so far have all shared a theme of isolation and adversity.
 Those were two vital elements of the skateboard journey taken by the non-coastal kids like me who discovered the shred sled in the 80’s.
 My intention is to deconstruct how those elements have shaped skateboarding as a whole, and how they contrast with the realities of today, but the one thing I didn’t want to do was put forth the idea that the period of my youth was any sort of golden age.

 I’m not shy about pointing out things I dislike today, trends that I find soulless or, merely silly, but the bottom line is this: looking back at 30 years riding, I can honestly say now is the best time to be a skateboarder.
 All my crusty old school tales, all the pointed criticisms of what stinks about skating toady, and all the adolescent ribbing of the ridiculous, are primarily intended to make people,both young and old, appreciate skateboarding today even more.

 It occurs to me that I haven’t been doing a very good job of this.
 They say opinions are like assholes.
 I can live with that.
 What I don't like is when my opinions make people act like assholes.
 I like to re-visit skateboardings past, but there’s is no way I would want to live there, so everyone who plays the “remember when game”, should keep several things in mind.